philschoof/tic-tac-toe/readme_draft.md

 ## Approach

 My approach to this project was to create the front-end first, since all back-end action is driven by user interaction.
+I tried to guide the user through the necessary sign-up/sign-in process by hiding the board until both players have signed in, and I hid the 'new game' and 'previous winner' buttons until at least one game has been played.

 *[Wireframes](https://moqups.com/#!/edit/philschoof/6Oo0ssCT)

 *User Stories

-    *As a user, I want to know what cell I'm going to place my x or o in.
+    * As a user, I want to know what cell I'm going to place my x or o in.
-    *As a developer, I want to use pseudo-classes to animate the page to make the game more interactive *As a user, I want to be able to customize my game peice.
+    * As a developer, I want to use pseudo-classes to animate the page to make the game more interactive
+    * As a user, I want to be able to customize my game peice.
-    *As a developer, I want to include a drop down menu of icon choices that willl update the user objects 'symbol' property.
+    * As a developer, I want to include a drop down menu of icon choices that willl update the user objects 'symbol' property.
-    *As a user, I want to be able to restart a game at any time.
+    * As a user, I want to be able to restart a game at any time.
-    *As a developer, I plan to have a new game button that when pushed will reset the game board
+    * As a developer, I plan to have a new game button that when pushed will reset the game board

 ## Unsolved Problems